Mari Fernandez: 2022: Rise, Albums, Tour and business ventures

 In January 2022, Fernandez signed a contract with the production company Vybbe, which has singer Xand Avião as one of its shareholders.
 On 20 April, the singer released her first live album, entitled Ao Vivo em Fortaleza, which was recorded in Fortaleza and featured the collaboration of Nattan, Simone & Simaria, Xand Avião and Zé Vaqueiro.
 In July, Fernandez launched her first tour, called Mari Sem Fim, which aimed to last until dawn and travel throughout the country.

 On 16 September, the song "Eu Gosto Assim" was released in collaboration with Gustavo Mioto, a song that is part of the celebration of the singer's 10-year career.
 On 8 October 2022, 23 days after its release, the song reached 1st place on the Top 1 Brazil chart on the Spotify streaming platform after having debuted at position 115.
 “Eu Gosto Assim” spent more than a month at the top of the chart, in addition to also reaching first place on Deezer and Top 10 on the radio.
 The music video also ranked first among the most watched music videos on YouTube Brazil and had 39 million views on 10 November 2022.
 The song also topped the Top 50 Streaming chart for two months and topped the Brazil Songs chart for six weeks.

 On 1 December, Fernandez began her career as a businesswoman and began managing singer and friend Marttin Monteiro.
 Two weeks later, Fernandez released her second studio album Quando Tem Sentimento, with 10 tracks and the participation of Murilo Huff.

 2023-present: Ao Vivo em São Paulo

 In April 2023, Fernandez released her second DVD and second live album, which was recorded in São Paulo for an audience of more than 7 thousand people.
 Those who participated in this included Luísa Sonza, Maiara & Maraisa, Hugo & Guilherme and Wesley Safadão.

 Personal life

 On 21 November 2023, Fernandez publicly came out as bisexual in an interview with the podcast "PodCats".
 On 31 August 2024, she announced her relationship with dentistry student and model Júlia Ribeiro, through a video on her social media in which she surprised her with a bouquet of flowers and states: "My heart is in your hands".
+The couple married on 14 October 2025.